Make sure you're prepared for every eventuality

 1. Can you tolerate the mess?

 Dust is impossible to control when things are being constantly moved around and tradesmen are walking in and out.
-The best thing to do is adopt a serene attitude.
+The best thing to do when building work is being carried out is adopt a serene attitude.
 Walking around with a duster every hour will leave you easily frustrated.

 2. Is there enough storage space?

 If you’ve ordered new fittings, flooring or appliances, think about where you can store them so that they won’t disrupt everyday living.
 For example, do you have a garden shed or a spare room?
 If there’s no obvious free space, consider reorganising furniture so you can still move freely around your home.

 3. Where will you sleep?

 If you’re redecorating a bedroom, is there another room you can stay in for a few days?
 Is there space to move your furniture out of the room, or will you have to cover it up with sheets?
 For larger projects, such as extensions, you may need to move out, so now is a good time to press gang your friends/family into letting you stay.

 Are you thinking about creating a basement?
 READ: Basement kitchens – how to plan, cost and convert your ideal space

 Will all appliances be useable?
 A makeshift kitchen with a microwave and kettle is an ideal temporary solution, but think about how long you are able to cope without a cooker/washing machine and all your usual creature comforts.

 Is the water going to be cut off?
 If you’re redoing your bathroom, perhaps you could shower at the gym or pool – and the bonus is you’ll get fit at the same time.